International Exhibition - Alma-Tadema: At Home in Antiquity (2016-17)

 Alma-Tadema: Classical Charm received rave reviews internationally, including:

-In English: The Guardian (‘epic’); The Huffington Post (‘dazzling’); The Financial Times ('unmissable') The Telegraph ('An evocative reappraisal of a Victorian great', 'poignant'); Forbes; The Frame Blog; Studio International ('capacious', 'an expansive survey'); Apollo ('an impressive undertaking','a bold exhibition'); the TLS ('absorbing and deeply pleasurable'); The Times; 19th-Century Art Worldwide (Vol. 16, Issue 1, Spring 2017); Digital Building Heritage Group ('prompts genuinely provocative questions about the role of art as a mirror to political and social ideals'); The Victorian Web ('wonderful', 'have paved the way for new conversations about modern masters who used ancient languages'); ArtDaily; Pendulum Mag ('Don't miss'); Scribe Diem; Liz of Shalott; Enough of this Tomfoolery!; Plastic Bag.
+In English: The Guardian (‘epic’); The Huffington Post (‘dazzling’); The Financial Times ('unmissable') The Telegraph ('An evocative reappraisal of a Victorian great', 'poignant'); Forbes; The Frame Blog; Studio International ('capacious', 'an expansive survey'); Apollo ('an impressive undertaking','a bold exhibition'); the TLS ('absorbing and deeply pleasurable'); The Times; 19th-Century Art Worldwide (Vol. 16, Issue 1, Spring 2017); Digital Building Heritage Group ('prompts genuinely provocative questions about the role of art as a mirror to political and social ideals'); The Daily Mail; The Victorian Web ('wonderful', 'have paved the way for new conversations about modern masters who used ancient languages'); ArtDaily; Pendulum Mag ('Don't miss'); Scribe Diem; Liz of Shalott; Enough of this Tomfoolery!; Plastic Bag.